wuaipinglab/scImmuCC/README.md

 # Installation
 R programming language >= 4.1.1 ，packages Seurat and GSVA are required to use scImmuCC.

-The installation from GitHub is in experimental stage but gives the newest feature:
+The installation from GitHub is in experimental stage but it can be used normally when the dependencies are installed:
 <div style="backgroud-color: #f5f5f5; padding: 10px">

     if (!requireNamespace("Seurat", quietly = TRUE))